gamrot/godley/README.md

 ```
 ![](man/figures/images/Cycles.png)

+These features provide an intuitive way to interpret and communicate the results of macroeconomic simulations.

 ### Templates 📝
 **godley** includes predefined templates to streamline model creation.
 These templates are accessible through `create_model(template = "SIM")`.
 Available templates include `SIM`, `SIMEX`, `PC`, `PCEX`, `LP`, `REG`, `OPEN`, `BMW`, `BMWK`, `DIS`, and `DISINF` -- covering all models presented in Godley & Lavoie (2007).

 ### Shocks ⚡

-The package supports the introduction and simulation of shocks within the model.
+The package enables the introduction and simulation of shocks within the model.

-For instance, an increase in government spending can be simulated by first creating a shock object with `create_shock()` and then applying `add_shock()` to introduce a 20% increase in government spending between Q1 2017 and Q4 2020.
+For example, a 20% increase in government spending can be simulated by first creating a shock object using `create_shock()` and then applying it with `add_shock()` for the period between Q1 2017 and Q4 2020.

 Shock values can be defined explicitly (`value`), as a relative rate (`rate`), or as an absolute increment (`absolute`):